Having fun with creativity

 More playful fancies

 With these thoughts in mind, it is time to move on to insights from Antoni Tàpies, who also advocates playful fancies.
-But for that we shall have to wait for my next Post which starts with an extract from one of his writings.
+But for that we shall have to wait for a later Post which starts with an extract from one of his writings.